shahv1057/blog/src/pages/SpotifyMoodPlaylists.md

 <h1> Introduction </h1>

 My music choices and preferences have always been a direct indicator of my current activity, mood, and emotional state.
-These choices include upbeat hip-hop songs while working out, soft pop music while I'm feeling moody or down, or something in between while working on my data science projects.
+I choose upbeat hip-hop songs while working out, soft pop music while I'm feeling moody or down, or something in between while working on my data science projects.
+This project is an attempt to use Machine Learning to identify those moods and build corresponding playlists for each.

 # Project Outline

 This project has 4 different parts:

-1) **Obtain Spotify Data**: Use the Spotify API to obtain all my music listening data from the past year
+1) **Obtain Spotify Data**: Use the Spotify API to obtain all my music listening data from the past year.

-2) **Music Taste Analysis**: A deep dive into my song, artist, and album preferences and how these preferences have fluctuated over the months
+2) **Music Taste Analysis**: A deep dive into my song, artist, and album preferences and how these preferences have fluctuated over the year.

-3) **Mood Prediction**: I take a look at audio features such as the acousticness, tempo, and instrumentalness of my song preferences and utilize the KMeans Clustering unsupervised learning algorithim to stratify my music into different, identifiable moods
+3) **Mood Prediction**: I take a look at audio features such as the *acousticness*, *tempo*, and *instrumentalness* of my song preferences and utilize the K-Means Clustering algorithim to stratify my music into different, identifiable moods.

-4) **Playlist Curation**: Develop custom mood-specific Spotify playlists based on my music preferences and mood stratifications from the last two parts
+4) **Playlist Curation**: Develop custom mood-specific Spotify playlists based on my music preferences and mood stratifications from the last two parts.

 # Obtaining Spotify Data